 - 1. Navigate to NETWORK | DNS > Settings.

-- 2. Scroll to the Split DNS section.

-- 3. Select Enable proxying of split DNS servers.
+- 2. Select Enable proxying of split DNS servers under to the Split DNS section.
 This option is selected by default.

-- 4. Click Accept.
+- 3. Click Accept.

 Enabling DNS Host Name Lookup over TCP for FQDN

 By default, DNS queries are sent over UDP.
 The DNS response can include a Truncated flag if the response length exceeds the maximum allowed by UDP.